Square and SumUp offer similar products to small businesses, but as I've tested and reviewed them in the UK, I've seen crucial distinctions.

 Square grows with you, SumUp sticks to convenience

 Square has considerably more till features and payment tools than SumUp, particularly for food and drink.
 Growing businesses can even connect Square with industry-specific POS systems and myriads of other software.
-SumUp has few integration options, so your POS system and online features are more limited.
+SumUp has fewer integration options, so the POS system and online features are more limited.

 Square is expandable but user-friendly, and SumUp is slightly cheaper and better for merchants who don't want too many bells and whistles.
 In that sense, I can't say one is better than the other without knowing your priorities.

-But we did notice that SumUp includes different online features in its app than Square has in its own.
-Mobile SumUp merchants can access the virtual terminal and business account or create a basic online store from the SumUp app, none of which you can do in Square’s app.
+But SumUp merchants can access the virtual terminal and business account and create a basic online store from its app, none of which you can do in Square's mobile app.

 Then again, Square has its own app for invoicing and staff management, plus sales reports in the app.
 Square merchants also have lots of tools in the online dashboard for business owners to expand online and analyse sales from afar.